 - 16.8.1 During the construction phase, the site will employ good practice measures and suitable mitigation such that there would be no significant effect on receptors beyond the Site boundary (as outlined in the relevant technical chapters and the oCEMP).
 Other developments in the vicinity of the Proposed Development would be expected to bring forward a scheme with suitable measures in place to prevent significant impacts at receptors due to construction dust, noise and vibration, and water pollution. - 16.8.2 In November 2021, a planning application and EIAR were submitted to GCC for a separate development project, an 299MW OCGT plant on the western portion of the existing Tynagh Power Station site.
-Submitted Development Ref: 21/2192 proposes to demolish the existing Tynagh Power Station site workshop, administration building and car park, relocate these items to the brownfield lands to the immediate north of the Tynagh Power Station facility and develop a separate OCGT plant on the western part of the Power Station Site. - 16.8.3 Submitted Development Ref: 21/2192 is currently awaiting determination by An Bord Pleanála (PL 07.313538) following a Third Party appeal against Galway County Council's decision to grant permission.
-Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 and the Tynagh North OCGT.
-As such, to ensure the Submitted Development Ref: 21/2192' is adequately considered cumulatively in the EIAR, a 'future baseline' scenario is assessed where appropriate rather than just an existing baseline scenario and the cumulative impact of the existing Tynagh Power Station, the Submitted Development Ref:21/2192 and the Proposed Development are considered cumulatively.
+Approved Development Ref: 21/2192 proposed to demolish the existing Tynagh Power Station site workshop, administration building and car park, relocate these items to the brownfield lands to the immediate north of the Tynagh Power Station facility and develop a separate OCGT plant on the western part of the Power Station Site. - 16.8.3 Approved Development Ref: 21/2192 was subsequently appealed and approved by An Bord Pleanála (PL 07.313538) following a Third Party appeal against Galway County Council's decision to grant permission.
+Planning approval was obtained for the Approved Development Ref: 21/2192, however the Applicant is unable to implement it (i.e. will not build/operate the Approved Development Ref: 21/2192') for the foreseeable future due to a range of viability constraints.

+16.8.4 For robust EIA assessment purposes it is nonetheless assumed that the Approved Development may proceed at some point in the future.
+As such, to ensure the Approved Development Ref: 21/2192' is adequately considered cumulatively in the EIAR, a 'future baseline' scenario is assessed where appropriate rather than just an existing baseline scenario and the cumulative impact of the existing Tynagh Power Station, the Approved Development Ref:21/2192 and the Proposed Development are considered cumulatively.
 As assessed and outlined in Chapter 19: Cumulative Effects, during operation, no cumulative effects have been identified in terms of air quality and climate, noise and vibration, soils and geology, and the water environment which would produce a significant effect upon human health receptors.